ProsperChuks/tkinter_communicating_with_db/README.md

 # tkinter_communicating_with_db
-python application with tkinter and sqlite3 lib
+Python application built with tkinter and sqlite3 lib

 Built since 2018